The Georgia Death Race

 Event overview

-The Georgia Death Race is a trail running event on March 28, 2026, in Blairsville, Georgia.
-The main distance is 74 miles, routed from the Byron Herbert Reece Heritage Center to Amicalola Falls State Park.
-The course includes about 16,000 feet of ascent and 16,000 feet of descent.
-Course records for the current 74 mile course are 13:31:29 (female) and 11:26:54 (male).
+The Georgia Death Race is a trail running event scheduled for March 28, 2026 in Blairsville, Georgia.
+The listed distance is about 74 miles and the course runs from Byron Herbert Reece Heritage Center to Amicalola Falls State Park.
+The race is sold out for 2026 and a waitlist is open; the waitlist will close on June 1, 2025.

-Course rules and logistics
+Course, rules, and logistics